-What he found was amazing.
-The kids who were not able to wait had more behavioral problems at school and at home.
-They struggled in stressful situations, often had trouble paying attention, and found it difficult to maintain friendships.
+And what he found was remarkable.
+The kids who could wait had noticeably fewer behavioral problems at school and at home.
+They were better able to handle stressful situations, did better at paying attention, and found it easier to maintain friendships.

-As for their S.A.T. scores, the kids who could wait 15 minutes scored an average 210 points higher than the kids who could wait only 30 seconds.
+As for their S.A.T. scores, the kids who could wait scored an average 210 points higher than the kids who couldn’t.

 The marshmallow experiment kids who could wait were the ones who clearly saw that their future reward would be much better than the immediate reward.
 Having no doubt that the waiting would be worthwhile motivated them to be patient.